 Traditionally, an advertiser must buy ad space manually by contacting the publisher’s sales representative.

-How Does Ad Inventory Works?
+How Does Ad Inventory Work?

 The process is simple: advertisers and publishers buy and sell inventory through SSPs, DSPs, Ad Exchanges, and other Ad Inventory Management tools.
 These buyouts use an impression-based cost model, such as Cost-per-Mille (CPM).